-In the rare event that an entire data center or region is impacted, having geographically-redundant data centers that are located a long distance away can ensure available systems for fail-over.
+In the rare event that an entire data center or region is impacted, having geographically-redundant data centers located a long distance away can ensure available systems for fail-over.
 While true geographic redundancy is very costly for UC software companies to achieve, it’s a sign of strong commitment to user experience.

 When investing in Unified Communications, organizations need to understand that they’re buying a foundation instead of a band-aid.
-Your UCaaS solution should offer the potential for expansion without higher-costs or a need for massive investment, even if your growth goals are met or exceeded.
+Your UCaaS solution should offer the potential for expansion without higher costs or a need for massive investment, even if your growth goals are met or exceeded.